TUN: Detecting Significant Points in Persistence Diagrams with Deep Learning: Results

 \subsection{Results and Analysis}

 We present the quantitative results of our TUN in Table~\ref{tab:results}.
-The evaluation is conducted on four distinct datasets, comparing with classic methods: the 2-means clustering method and the Confidence Set (CS) method.
-The 2-means clustering method uses clustering to classify the points in 1-PD into two classes, i.e., the classes of significant points and noise points.
-And the confidence region method determines a threshold and regards points whose persistence is larger than this threshold as significant.
-In our experiments, we used GUDHI \footnote{https://github.com/GUDHI/TDA-tutorial/blob/master/Tuto-GUDHI-ConfRegions-PersDiag-datapoints.ipynb}\cite{maria2014gudhi} tools to calculate the confidence set for each 1-PD.
-We tested with confidence levels of 0.5 and 0.9 (denoted as CS(0.5) and CS(0.9), respectively), while leaving other parameters at their default values.
+The evaluation is conducted on four distinct datasets.
+We first compare with two classic methods: the 2-means clustering method~\cite{he2023robust} and the Confidence Set (CS) method~\cite{fasy2014confidence}.
+The 2-means clustering method partitions points in the 1-PD into two clusters—significant points and noise.
+The confidence-region method sets a persistence threshold and labels points above it as significant.
+In our experiments, we used the GUDHI toolbox \footnote{https://github.com/GUDHI/TDA-tutorial/blob/master/Tuto-GUDHI-ConfRegions-PersDiag-datapoints.ipynb} ~\cite{maria2014gudhi} to compute the confidence set for each 1-PD, testing confidence levels of 0.5 and 0.9 (denoted CS(0.5) and CS(0.9)) while keeping other parameters at their defaults.
+Next, we compare our TUN model with three machine-learning baselines: Support Vector Machine (SVM)~\cite{hearst1998support}, Multilayer Perceptron (MLP)~\cite{murtagh1991multilayer}, and LightGBM~\cite{ke2017lightgbm}.
+Every machine-learning method, including ours, is run 5 times; we report the mean and standard deviation of each evaluation metric.
 Additionally, we also compare our TUN full model against ablation variants that rely solely on persistence diagram features or exclude the auxiliary features.